TSUNAMI ... EARTHQUAKES .. SEISMOTECTONICS .. HURRICANES ..TORNADOES

 Introduction

-Cyclone NARGIS was one of the deadliest and most destructive tropical cyclones to ever hit Myanmar (formerly Burma).
+Cyclone Nargis was one of the deadliest and most destructive tropical cyclones to ever hit Myanmar (formerly Burma).
 The cyclone was responsible for unprecedented loss of life and destruction.
-It was particularly devastating in the low-lying and densely populated Ayeyarwady (Irrawaddy) River delta region of Myanmar.
-The following is a preliminary report.
+It was particularly devastating in the low-lying and densely populated Ayeyarwady (Irrawaddy) River delta region of Myanmar.Cyclone Nargis devastation at Dedaye

-Formation and Path of Cyclone NARGIS
+Formation and Path of Cyclone Nargis

-April 29, 2008: In the morning of April 29, 2008, NARGIS further intensified.
-It was then classified as a tropical depression that was quickly turning into a very severe cyclonic storm system - with the potential to strike either Bangladesh or Myanmar within four or five days.
-At the time NARGIS was over 1,100km away from the Bangladesh coast.
+April 29, 2008: As early as April 29, 2008 Nargis was classified as a severe tropical depression that was quickly turning into a cyclonic storm system with the potential to strike either Bangladesh or Myanmar within four or five days.
+At the time Nargis was over 1,100km away from the Bangladesh coast.
 The wind speed within 54 kilometers of the storm center was about 62 kmph, with gusts expected to rise up to 88 kmph.
-NARGIS was closely watched, as it was the first cyclonic storm in the Bay of Bengal since Cyclone SIDR had struck Bangladesh in November of 2007 with wind speeds of 210kmph.
-SIDR had killed more than 3,000 people in Bangladesh and had also caused damage to huge assets and crops.
+Nargis was closely watched, as it was the first cyclonic storm in the Bay of Bengal since Cyclone Sidr had struck Bangladesh in November of 2007 with wind speeds of 210kmph.
+Sidr had killed more than 3,000 people and had also caused damage to huge assets and crops.Tracks of Cyclones in the Bay of Bengal (India Met Office)

-Since there is a tendency for most storm systems to move in a northerly direction in the Bay of Bengal, there was concern that NARGIS could intensify further and move in a northerly direction towards Bangladesh or the Indian coast.
-There was also concern that NARGIS could change direction, move in a northeast direction and possibly hit the Myanmar coast.
+Since there is a tendency for most storm systems to move in a northerly direction in the Bay of Bengal, there was concern that Nargis could intensify further and move in a northerly direction towards Bangladesh or the Indian coast.
+There was also concern that Nargis could change direction, move in a northeast direction and possibly hit the Myanmar coast.

-April 30, 2008 - By April 30th, NARGIS remained practically stationary in the west central and adjoining east of the central Bay of Bengal, and was now laying near 15.0N 87.5E, or 850 kms west-southwest of Sandoway (Myanmar), but moving north very slowly.
-At 18:00 PM UTC, Nargis was upgraded as a Very Severe Cyclonic Storm NARGIS (980 hPa).
+April 30, 2008 - By April 30th, Nargis remained practically stationary in the west central and adjoining east of the central Bay of Bengal, laying near 15.0N 87.5E, or 850 kms west-southwest of Sandoway (Myanmar), but moving north very slowly.
+At 18:00 PM UTC, Nargis was labeled as a Very Severe Cyclonic Storm Nargis (980 hPa).
 Gathering strength, its minimum sustained wind speed ranged between 90kmph and 120kmph within the 54km radius of its center.
 Maximum 3 minute sustained winds near the center were 65 knots with an estimated central pressure of 980 hPa.
 Satellite imagery showed broken to solid intense to very intense convective clouds between 13.5N to 19.0N and 85.5E to 89.5E in association with the system.
+It was still unknown where it was going to make landfall.
+Already, the Met Office in Dhaka had declared Nargis as a severe cyclonic storm since its wind speed had exceeded 89kmph.
+There were expectations that the wind speed could exceed 120kmph, in which case the storm would have been categorized as “very severe”.
+However, such winds speeds had not reached that level yet.May 1, 2008: Nargis was still almost stationary on the West Central Bay of Bengal but intensified further while moving very slowly towards the North Eastern Bay of Bengal.
+At the time, the eye of the storm system was about 1,000 kilometers (km) southwest of Chittagong port, 935km southwest of Cox’s Bazar port, and 875km south-southwest of Mongla port.

 Cyclone Nargis Path over the Irrawaddy River Delta Region (web graphic)